prototypsthlm/Switchboard/README.md

 1. npm install in switchboard folder to setup dependencies
 2. copy connectors/keys_template.json to connectors/keys.json and fill in your API-keys
-3. create routine with chef or use an example routine from example_routines
+3. create routine with the operator or use an example routine from example_routines
 4. node server.js
 5. http://localhost:4000/switchboard?q=entryquery